anton-shibnev/bo_style/README.md

 }
 ```

-1. first you have to set up breakpoints.
+1. first you can set up breakpoints.
 You can use any names for breakpoints and any values:

 ```
 $breakpoints: (